marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 $matches - either an array (sjs) or sequence (xqy) of matches
 $merge-options - the merge options as xml (for xqy) or json (for sjs)
 ```

+For more information on custom actions, see [Custom Actions](../custom-actions)

 ### Thresholds